Skip to Main Content

 Researchers may need to create a DMP when applying for grant funding, seeking ethical approval to conduct research, and, in the case of research students at the University, to meet the requirements of confirmation of registration and annual review.

 These DMPs are created to meet a defined set of requirements and are usually submitted at defined points in time as part of a formal process.
-They may be narrower in focus, depending on their purpose: a DMP submitted for ethical review is largely focused measures that will be used to ensure data collected from participants are managed safely in compliance with ethical and legal requirements.
+They may be narrower in focus, depending on their purpose: a DMP submitted for ethical review is largely focused on measures that will be used to ensure data collected from participants are managed safely in compliance with ethical and legal requirements.

 If you need to submit a DMP as part of a process, visit the Grant applications, Research ethics or PGR data management section of this guide, as relevant.